estebanalvaredo/wp-migration-aws/README.md

-# WordPress Migration from classic hosting to AWS (EC2 + RDS + S3)
+# WordPress Migration to AWS (EC2 + RDS + S3 + CloudFront)

-This repository documents the full end-to-end migration of a WordPress website from a traditional shared hosting provider  to AWS.
+This repository documents the migration of a WordPress site from a traditional hosting environment to AWS, using an architecture based on EC2, RDS, S3 and CloudFront.

-The goal is to build a clean, professional, portfolio-ready cloud project following AWS best practices.
+The goal was to reproduce a real-world production scenario, ensuring the migrated environment remained fully functional, secure and optimized for long-term operation.

+---

-## Target Architecture
+## Architecture Overview

+The final deployment uses the following AWS components:

+- **Amazon EC2** – hosts the WordPress application using Apache + PHP
+- **Amazon RDS (MySQL)** – offloads the database to a managed backend
+- **Amazon EBS** – stores static assets and media
+- **Amazon CloudFront** – CDN layer in front of the application
+- **AWS Certificate Manager (ACM)** – provides the HTTPS certificate
+- **Route 53** – manages DNS and subdomain routing

+---

+## Screenshots

+All screenshots (1–37) documenting each phase of the process are stored under:

+/screenshots

+---

+## Full Documentation

+The complete step-by-step migration guide is available at:

+/docs/migracion-wordpress-aws.md

+---

+## Technologies Used

+- Amazon Linux 2023
+- Apache 2.4
+- PHP 8.x
-- EC2 for WordPress
+- WordPress (latest)
-- RDS MySQL
+- RDS MySQL 8
+- AWS CLI
+- WP-CLI
-- S3 for backups and optional media storage
+- S3 + CloudFront
-- (Optional) Application Load Balancer + ACM for HTTPS
+- ACM
-- CloudFront CDN
+- Route 53

-## Project Structure
-All documentation, screenshots, and command references are stored inside `/docs/`.
+---

-## Skills Demonstrated
+## Final Result

-- AWS EC2, RDS, S3, IAM, Security Groups
-- Linux server administration
-- WordPress backup, restore, and migration workflow
-- Cloud architecture fundamentals
+The WordPress instance is now fully migrated and operational on AWS.
+Screenshot **#37** shows the final state with both the frontend and dashboard running under HTTPS.